 Established in 1980, the Irish American Society of Tidewater is a 501(c)3 non-profit organization with the goal of promoting and preserving Irish culture, including music, art, history, folklore, dance, literature, athletics, languages, dialects, and all other things distinctively IRISH among interested persons in the Tidewater, Virginia area and cooperating with like-minded persons, groups, and organizations both here and abroad.

 History of Our Society

-The first meeting was June 16, 1980 at Eileen Ryan’s (now Eileen Ryan Seeley) house, with three members attending…Eileen Ryan, Marigrace Thomas and James Allen.
+The first meeting was June 16, 1980 at Eileen Ryan’s (now Eileen Ryan Seeley) house, with three members attending…Eileen Ryan, Marigrace Thomas, and James Allen.
 The meetings for the first few years were at the Leprechaun Pub on Virginia Beach Boulevard.
 The owner of the pub, Bob Foley, was one of the original members.

 Finding that the Irish were not represented on the Virginia Beach boardwalk on Heritage Day, our founder Eileen enlisted her friend Marigrace Thomas and the two of them started to sign up members at Old Dominion’s International Jubilee in 1980.
-The purpose of the Society was to promulgate the cultural heritage of Ireland and to promote friendship among those who are interested in Irish history, music, and art.
+The founding purpose of the Society was to promulgate the cultural heritage of Ireland and to promote friendship among those who are interested in Irish history, music, and art.